Fan Zhiyi

-Fan Zhiyi (范志毅 (Fàn Zhìyì); born 6 November 1969) is a Chinese coach and former international footballer.
+Fan Zhiyi (范志毅 (Fàn Zhìyì); born 6 November 1969) is a Chinese football coach and former player.
 He played as a defender for Shanghai Shenhua, Crystal Palace, Dundee, Shanghai COSCO Huili, Cardiff City, Buler Rangers and Shanghai Zobon.

 He was considered a trailblazer in his native homeland when Sun Jihai and he became the first two Chinese footballers to play in the English leagues, joining Crystal Palace in 1998.
 Internationally, he would go on to play with the China national team in the 2002 FIFA World Cup.
+He made 106 appearances for China, scoring 17 goals.
 Fan was also the first player from China to be named AFC Player of the Year.
 He has since gone on to become a football coach and had his first stint as manager at Shanghai East Asia.

 Club career

 Fan Zhiyi was considered a talented youngster and integrated into the China national B team which was allowed to take part in the Chinese football league system for a season.
 His time with them was extremely successful and he was even able to win the Chinese league title with the team in the 1989 league season before he had to return to Shanghai Shenhua.
 After returning to Shanghai and playing in his first season as a professional, Fan's best was brought out of him due to the improved level of play.
 His superb fitness and hardworking ethics as well as his excellent positional play as a central defender would see him become a regular within the team.
 By the 1995 league season, he had already gained a reputation as tough tackler who had superb aerial ability especially from set-piece plays, however he would also show his versatility as a player when he played in several positions including a provisional striker when he was the league's top goalscorer with fifteen goals as he guided Shanghai Shenhua towards the league title in the 1995 season.
 After several seasons he had now settled into central defense as a sweeper and would captain his side as they won Chinese FA Cup in 1998.